-Charlie Chaplin’s 1917 film, The Immigrant depicts the story of two European immigrants journey to the United States.
-The 24-minute film was made a time of increasing anti-immigrant prejudice after decades of a record number of Eastern European Jews, Italians, Greeks, Armenians, and others have made their way to the United States.
-Of course, it was also made at a time when the Chinese Exclusion Act made if difficult for Chinese Americans, never mind Chinese immigrants, to enter the country.
+Charlie Chaplin’s 1917 film, The Immigrant, depicts the story of two European immigrants’ journey to the United States.
+The 24-minute film was made at a time of increasing anti-immigrant prejudice – decades after a record number of Eastern European Jews, Italians, Greeks, Armenians, and others made their way to the United States.
+Of course, it was also made at a time when the Chinese Exclusion Act made it difficult for Chinese-Americans, never mind Chinese immigrants, to enter the country.
 1917 was also the year in which literacy tests for immigrants were passed into law.
 Writing in the Smithsonian Magazine, Lorraine Boissoneault explains:

 In the years leading up to the act, millions of immigrants from Europe poured into the U.S., with 1.3 million passing through Ellis Island in 1907 alone.
 During that period, the immigrants filled gaps in the nascent industrial economy, making up the majority of workers in Pennsylvania coal fields, Chicago stockyards and New York garment factories.
 But Congress, acting upon decades of xenophobic and economic concerns and the emergent “science” of eugenics, saw the matter differently.
 It had attempted to pass laws curbing the flow from Europe numerous times; an English literacy test component actually passed in the House on five occasions and the Senate on four, but was twice vetoed by Presidents Cleveland and Taft.
 The test was a part of the 1917 act, as was the expansion of an “undesireable” list that included epileptics and political radicals.
 The act also levied an $8 tax on every adult immigrant (about $160 today) and barred all immigrants from the “Asiatic zone.”

 In a reflection on the importance of the film “The Immigrant,” 100 years after its release in the Forward Tayla Zax noted: